 - Stop eating after 8 p.m.

 Whatever your goal, making sure resolutions are specific and practical can increase your likelihood of following through.

 2. Pare goals

 If you can’t bear to part with any resolutions, consider working on them one at a time.
 Focus on one resolution a month, or wait until you master a habit before taking on another problem area.

 3. Write down resolutions

 To really make resolutions stick, write them down.
 That’s according to a study conducted by Gail Matthews at Dominican University of California.
 Matthews found that people who write down goals are significantly more likely to achieve them compared with people who simply think about what they hope to accomplish.

 4. Share goals with friends

-Go one step further and send written goals to a friend.
-The Dominican study noted that making a public commitment to a resolution is related to even greater accomplishment.
+Go one step further and send your written goals to a friend.
+The Dominican University study noted that making a public commitment to a resolution is related to even greater accomplishment.

 Depending on your resolution, consider posting it on Facebook or other social media sites.
 That means everyone will know if you fail, and the potential for embarrassment may be enough to keep you motivated.

 5. Track your progress

 Don’t stop at sharing goals with friends.
 Keep those folks updated on your progress as well.

 6. Stay positive

 It’s inevitable that you’ll have thoughts such as, “There is no way I can make it through the day without a cigarette.”
 When that happens, try to shift your thinking to something more positive.
 Focusing on the idea that you can’t do something makes it more likely you won’t do it.